About the book

 to live with her daughter just outside Gainesboro, TN,

 surrounded by mountain forest.
-She belonged to writing clubs in GA and
+She belonged to writing clubs in GA and NC,

-the newspaper when she was a teenager, and she has had many published in
+newspaper when she was a teenager, and she has had many published in

 anthologies and magazines.
 She studied reading and poetry writing at JohnCampbellFolkSchool